 I chose to interpret “The Bloody Chamber” in my own way.
 Initially, I thought about doing it as a short film.
-Due to the time and location limitations that I had, I knew I could not stage a simple interpretation of the book.
+Due to my time and location limitations, I knew I could not stage a simple interpretation of the book.
 Instead, I decided to strip it down and put it to music and photographs.

 I would like to think that this “moving storyboard” could serve as the focal point of a feature film with some artistic license.
 The strength of the overall message is not lost while watching the short.
 It merely adds another dimension while consuming the text.

 One thing that the reader notices when consuming “The Bloody Chamber” is the images that Angela Carter bombards you with.
 Mary Kaiser notes that